-For Ghurye, Caste was an outcome of historical processes.
+For Ghurye, caste was an outcome of historical processes.
 His strong affiliation to historical evolution is evident in his construction of caste and kinship throughout his books.
 Through a detailed descriptive study of the ancient texts, he traces out the caste in India through the ages.
 In his work on caste, he mentions the "features of Hindu society that are governed by the social philosophy of caste".

-In India, a man in Hindu society was primarily defined as a "casteman".
-Even if the Hindus are part of a larger community, they are identified by their varna or caste, such as nair, tiyan, or brahmin, before they identify as Keralite, Indian, or even Hindu.
+Even if the Hindus are part of a larger community, they are identified by their varna or caste, such as Nair, Tiyan, or Brahmin, before they identify as Keralite, Indian, or even Hindu.
 According to Ghurye "castes are complete social worlds in themselves, marked off definitely from one another, though subsisting within the larger society".